 Out of this meeting, a small committee was formed to plan these continuing education events four times a year.
 The topics are varied, but our goal has always been the same; to provide OTs with quality continuing education at a low-cost, easy-to-access venue.
 Before each event, we also provide OTs with the opportunity to get together to socialize.
 Come join us!

 Upcoming OT CE Event

-Financial Disclosures: Ms. Bird receives an honorarium for this course.
+Financial Disclosures: Ms. Betts is a board member of OTAO and does not receive an honorarium for this course.

 This pandemic has brought to us a new diagnosis and patients with an unfamiliar clinical presentation.
 Occupational Therapists do have a role in the Critical Care setting with patients admitted with COVID-19.
 The course will present research from a small retrospective study, from Deschutes County.
 Clinical assessments and interventions, as well as a general patient response and prognosis will be discussed.
 This course recognizes and sets the stage for continued discussion, and research of OT in the critical care setting to promote early activity to benefit our patients best long-term outcomes.

 By the end of this presentation, participants will be able to:

 - Identify at least three stakeholders to support long-term care programming.

 - List two evidence-based interventions for increasing patient engagement in a long-term setting.